Vizzuality/backend-documentation/projects/marxan/api/graphql-for-marxan.md

 Some key points from my deep dive into the GraphQL ecosystem.

+## The TL;DR

+* JSON:API and GraphQL should both be a good fit for the project
+* frontend devs should be able to reuse some existing components/strategies if using JSON:API, and have experience with JSON:API
+* the API framework we are using for Marxan (NestJS, also used in Wildlife Insights and Mars MGIS) natively supports GraphQL and we have experience and reusable code for GraphQL, from Wildlife Insights
+* JSON:API would need to be integrated into NestJS via a TypeScript implementation of the JSON:API specification (we may need to do some research via proofs of concept)
+* (we also used GraphQL via Apollo for the Wildlife Insights frontend, so we may be able to reuse code or at least strategies from this)
+* JSON:API relies on familiar HTTP and REST concepts
+* GraphQL departs in several ways from HTTP and REST concepts
+* GraphQL allows to focus on strict typing and on a schema-first approach
+* (optionally, GraphQL schema and types can integrate with TypeScript type definitions)
+* a GraphQL schema should allow us to create a mock API quickly, via `graphql-faker`
+* Both JSON:API and GraphQL in practice require client and server tooling

+## A deeper dive

 First, a quick example.
 We will create a new Git repository/project on the [SourceHut platform](https://sr.ht/) via its GraphQL API.